Verca/tic-tac-toe/doc/howToModuleGuide.md

   import loadItems from './loadItems';
   ```

- - Then add this inside of `export default` array at the line 4:
+ - Then add this inside of `export default` array at line 4:

  ```
    loadItems,